-A question I was asked in an email about exposure metering in relation to flash, and I want to reply to it here and perhaps help others as well.
+A question I was asked about exposure metering in relation to flash:

-Let’s say I use M mode and have adjust my aperture and shutter speed so that my meter indicator have returned to zero.
+Let’s say I use Manual mode on my camera, and have adjust my aperture and shutter speed so that my meter indicator have returned to zero.
 At this point I know at least i have “correct exposure”.
 I would either choose to over expose and under expose depend on circumstances.

 My question is, will my picture get over exposed if fire my strobe even thought my indicator already point to zero ?
 I have no idea how should I integrate flash setting into my routine I always use when in M mode.
 I did not see u mentioning about the exposure indicator in your blog.

 This is a tough one to give a definitive answer to.
 Firstly, simply dialing your camera’s meter to zero doesn’t necessarily mean your exposure is correct.
-My pages on exposure metering explain some of this.
+This article on exposure metering will explain some of this.
 Sometimes your camera’s meter need to show over, or sometimes under, for you to have correct exposure.
-The essential concept here is that you need to expose for your subject or a specific part of your scene.
+The essential concept here is that you need to expose for your subject, or a specific part of your scene.

 One of the instances where just zeroing your camera’s meter would very likely not give you correct exposure, would be with a strongly back-lit scene.
 What makes it even more difficult is that the camera’s meter could then show you different settings depending on your composition.
 If you zoom in and out or shoot vertically or horizontally, your camera’s meter will tell you different things.